-The photos below show how I'm making new Whitby linocut print.
+The photos below show how I'm making a new Whitby linocut print.

 Planning the design

 The view is looking down across the bay from Whitby's iconic steps.